City Opera House (Traverse City, Michigan)

-The City Opera House is located at 106-112 Front Street in Traverse City, Michigan.
+The City Opera House is located at 106–112 Front Street in Traverse City, Michigan.
 It was designated a Michigan State Historic Site in 1971 and listed on the National Register of Historic Places in 1972.

 History

 In 1891, entrepreneurs Perry Hannah, Charles Wilhelm, Tony Bartok, and Frank Votruba owned the property where the opera house now stands.
-They hired architect E. R. Prall of Pontiac, Michigan to design this structure, and builder John Wilhelm to construct it.
+They hired architect E. R. Prall of Pontiac, Michigan, to design this structure, and builder John Wilhelm to construct it.
 At the time of construction, it was the first building in Traverse City to use electric lights.
 The City Opera House provided a 1200-seat performance space for traveling artists as well as a perfect setting for formal balls, such as an Installation Ball held in 1892.

 In 1920, a local movie house leased the building and shuttered it to eliminate competition. it was leased through the 1940s, and remained closed until 1985.
 In 1978, work began to raise money for restoration.
 In 1980, the owners gave the structure to the city, and restoration work began in 1985.
-In 2005, the bulk of a 30-year and 8.5 million dollar restoration was completed.
+In 2005, the bulk of a 30-year and $8.5 million restoration was completed.